-Willow has just completed Year 7 at Braybrook College.
-Her mother, Kavina, says Willow was initially very nervous about high school as she didn't know many people.
+Kavina's daughter Willow has now completed Year 7 at Braybrook Secondary College, but when she started high school she was very nervous because she didn't know many people..

 'She made a good friend really fast and I think that's really helped with the transition,' Kavina says.